Concorde Memphis partners with NAHSE Memphis

 According to its website, the NAHSE vision is, "to be recognized globally as the premier professional membership society for minorities in healthcare.
 NAHSE strives to improve the health status, economic opportunities, and educational advancement of the communities they serve."

-Concorde Memphis is now an institutional member with the NAHSE Memphis chapter.
+Concorde Memphis is now an institutional member of the NAHSE Memphis chapter.
 Institutional members are members of a local chapter and are comprised of organizations such as hospitals, medical centers, neighborhood health centers, group practices, health insurance companies, managed care and others.

 As an institutional member, benefits to our students and alumni include networking opportunities and professional development workshops/educational programs, continuing education credits and personal connections with other health care professionals.
 The professional development workshops allow students to learn from those who are in positions of leadership at their respective institutions.